 Think carefully before securing other debts against your home.
 Your home may be repossessed if you do not keep up repayments on your mortgage or any other debt secured on it.

-You could boost your chances of buying a home sooner by finding help with a deposit and getting accepted for a mortgage.
+You could boost your chances of buying a home sooner by getting your finances in order.
+Before you apply for a mortgage you need to:

-How much you could afford to put towards a mortgage payment each month without stretching your budget too far
+How much you can afford to put towards a mortgage payment each month without stretching your budget too far

-If lenders think you can afford a mortgage, which affects if they will accept you and how much they let you borrow
+Whether lenders think you can afford a mortgage, and therefore if they will offer you one.
+It also dictates how much they will let you borrow